Jomme5/AddressToGPSII/README.md

 # Update june, july and august 2019

-More updates have been done and are ahead.
+More updates and bugfixes have been done and are ahead.
 Sinds the end of july, the backbone-service isn't no longer Bing, but Google.
-They were issue's retrieving data in some countries, ending up with 'no data :(' errors.
+There were issue's retrieving data in some countries, ending up with 'no data :(' errors.
 There will be extra functionality in the update of august.

 # Update may 2019: